HorizonRDK/tros_en/docs/quick_start/install_tros.md

 Prerequisites

 - The environment preparation in section 1.1 has been completed.
-- The Horizon RDK system has been installed with version 2.x.
+- The Horizon RDK system has been installed.
 - The Horizon RDK can access the internet normally.
 - The Horizon RDK can be accessed remotely via SSH.